richard-scryber/PaperworkDayDocs/docs/reference/svgelements/index.md

 ---

+### Comments

+Enclosing any content starting with a <code>&lt;!-</code> and ending with <code>--&gt;</code> will mark a comment within the document.

+This content will not be processed, and be ignored.
+It can either be used to exclude content whilst creating a template, or adding context to the structure of a document.

+---

+### Case sensitivity

+By default **all** elements are *case sensitive* and are all lower case.

+---

 ## Filters.

-The filters defined in SVG are used to modify colors and blends of objects based on their raster data, as a vector description of document content, it is not possible to know the raster colour image of a drawing until the final rendition by the reading application.
+The filters defined in SVG are used to modify colors and blends of objects based on their raster data, as a vector description of document content, however these are **not** supported at the moment, as it is not possible to know the raster colour image of a drawing until the final rendition by the reading application.

 ---

 ## Animations

-SVG supports a range of animation elements and attributes, however these are not supported in the library at this time, as the document output format is generically a static format.
+SVG supports a range of animation elements and attributes, however these are **not** supported in the library at this time, as the document output format is generically a static format.

 ---